LucienDewever/CTF_Write-Ups/HackTheBox/Cyber_Apocalypse2022/SnakeCode/README.md

 ![Figure 2](GameBuffer.png)
 ![Figure 3](GameAnswer.png)

 In order to get an approximation of the orignial python code compiled into the pyc, I can use the tool [Decompyle++](https://gist.github.com/dpogue/1231382) which turns bytecode into human-readable python.
-Running chall.pyc through Decomplye returns a program wuth a number of variables with unhelpful names and encoding along with a single function at the bottom that calls these variables and their contents to run the game.
+Running chall.pyc through Decomplye returns a program with a number of variables with unhelpful names and encoding along with a single function at the bottom that calls these variables and their contents to run the game.
 ![Figure 4](DecompyleResult.png)
 ![Figure 5](BytecodeMain.png)